parrt/random-forest-importances/README.md

-# Feature importances for scikit random forests
+# Feature importances for scikit machine learning models

 By <a href="http://explained.ai/">Terence Parr</a> and <a href="https://www.linkedin.com/in/kerem-turgutlu-12906b65/">Kerem Turgutlu</a>.
 See [Explained.ai](http://explained.ai) for more stuff.